Letting Go After Homeschooling High School

 I have taken all my life experiences, wrapped them up in a bow and given them to you in this book.
 I hope you find it helpful.

-This is a chapter from my book, Letting Go After Homeschooling High School.
-It's the featured book of the month in March.
-You can get your own copy in print or Kindle here.
+This is a chapter from my book, Letting Go After Homeschooling High School: How to Successfully Launch Adult Children (or Die Trying!).
+You can purchase a copy in print or Kindle version on Amazon.

 Comments